ryanleejeon/ABE-516-Project/README.md

 ```

 <img width="842" alt="Screen Shot 2021-12-05 at 7 13 08 AM" src="https://user-images.githubusercontent.com/69263707/144748022-aed39b68-090b-4f1d-b957-aaa26f5bc9eb.png">

+# Discussion:
+Based on these qualitative results, I argue that ABE is doing a great job at teaching students the skills necessary for careers.
+The following key words between Indeed.com job postings and ABE course catalogues are shared in the top 30:
+- engineering
+- systems
+- agricultural
+- design
+- research
+- management
+- quality
+- techniques

+I would say that the only key word that I found on Indeed.com that should be mentioned more in the ABE course catalogue would be:
+- equipment

+It makes sense, since a lot of engineers wear specialized equipment for their work.
+Perhaps we need to include this word in the catalogue or discuss it more in some of the courses.

+Using geopandas, I also found that it also looks like most of the jobs are centered around the midwest, particularly in Iowa.
+If that result was intended or erroneous can be up for discussion, but it seems like most of the job opportunities are located in Iowa.

 ### 5. Future steps:
   - I would also like to use the course catalogue for other top ABE schools (Purdue and Cornell) (did not work unfortunetly)